rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    * `@AfterClass`
    <br /><br />

+   First of all, annotations, in general, make code easier to understand by making it is more obvious what the code is supposed to do.
+   The Java compiler may warn if a method does not actually do what the annotation says.

-   These are kinda like a "magic spell" that applies additional generic code around the method under the annotation.
-That spell can be used on several lines, so annotations minimize coding.
+   Annotations are also like a "magic spell" that applies additional generic code around the method under the annotation, such as logging statements.
+   Thus, annotations minimize coding.

    To see the basic structure of code behind an annotation, see<br />
    <a target="_blank" href="https://github.com/ajitsing/JavaCustomAnnotations">